 Older royals are excused from the practice of walking down the steps backwards at their own discretion, however, it was something both The Queen and Prince Philip were keen to do.

-Prince Philip also retired from royal duties couple of years ago, and only makes very rarely makes public appearances.
+Additionally, Prince Philip retired from royal duties earlier this year and only makes very rare public appearances.

 Thousands of people gathered at the Cenotaph for a two-minute silence at 11 o’clock to honour those killed in wars and conflicts past and present.